YanKlInnomme/FoundryVTT-k4lt/README.md

  * Tom LaPorta (https://gitlab.com/fattom23) - Versions 0.7 to 1.2
  * Astarte Horns (https://github.com/astarte-horns) - Versions 1.3 to 1.5
  * Roberto Lorite (https://www.comunidadumbria.com/) - Brazilian translation

+## Version 6.1.3.2
+ * Added three new macros:
+  - `Advance Sleeper to Aware`: Advances a character from "Sleeper" to "Aware" state by resetting their progression, assigning the necessary experience, and applying all improvements specific to "Sleepers"
+  - `Fog of War Reset`: Allows you to reset the fog of war data for all scenes in the world
+  - `Randomize Candle Lights`: Applies random candle light profiles to selected ambient lights, varying brightness, color, flicker, and animation for a more natural look
+ * Removed macros:
+  - `Randomize Pulse Light Settings` which is now obsolete and replaced by the `Randomize Candle Lights` macro
+  - `Enhanced Fog of War Reset` which is now obsolete and replaced by the `Fog of War Reset` macro

 ## Version 6.1.2.2
  * Following the update to the premium 'The Black Madonna' module, added a 'Family' section to the 'Background' tab of the Player Character sheet